 The District adopts an annual budget for its all of its funds.
 A budgetary comparison schedule has been provided elsewhere in this report to demonstrate compliance with the budget.
-The basic governmental fund financial statements are on pages 5 through 10, and each of the nonmajor governmental funds can be found on pages 38 through 39 of this report.
+The fund financial statements are on pages 5 through 10 of this report.
+Combining non-major governmental fund financial statements can be found on pages 36 and 37.